decentraland/documentation/content/creator/sdk7/interactivity/user-data.md

 }
 ```

 The code above iterates over all entities with a `Transform` and a `PlayerIdentityData` component, and logs their data.
+You can use this same method to get any of the available data of all players.

+See [Event listeners]({{< ref "/content/creator/sdk7/interactivity/event-listeners.md#player-locks-or-unlocks-cursor" >}}) to learn how to detect and react when new players join into the scene.

 ## Get player data